merenlab/merenlab.org/tutorials/infant-gut/index.md

 For instance, in my tentative selection above, there is a bin called `CORE ALL`, which describes all gene clusters that seems to be in all genomes in this analysis.
 You can in fact summarize the collection `default` to access all the information about each gene described in each gene cluster selected as `CORE ALL`.

-You can summarize the pangenome using the collection we have the following way:
+You can {% include PROGRAM name="anvi-summarize" text="summarize" %} the pangenome using the collection we have the following way:

 ``` bash
 anvi-summarize -p PAN/Enterococcus-PAN.db \